5 Research-Backed Elements of a High Growth Culture

 Differentiation

-What unique value proposition sets you apart from the competition?
+What unique value proposition sets you apart from the competition as you seek to grow

-A clear vision combined with a meaningful mission, compelling value proposition, and the few key strategic actions for the next year should align all the business decisions and investments throughout the organization.
+A clear vision for growth combined with a meaningful mission, compelling value proposition, and the few key strategic growth actions for the next year should align all the business decisions and investments throughout the organization.

 While that sounds like a lot, ideally your overall corporate strategy should fit on one page.

+Ideally growth mindset starts with your corporate values.
 Values are the heart of a company’s culture and play a foundational role in creating and sustaining a high growth culture.
-Done right, corporate values guide the mindsets and behaviors to execute your business and talent strategies in a way that works for everyone.
+Done right, corporate values guide the mindsets and behaviors to grow your business and your people in a way that works for everyone.

-Though most companies have a list of so-called values, few are really good at modeling, living, and rewarding them.
+Though most companies have a list of so-called values, we know from project postmortem data that few are really good at modeling, living, and rewarding them in a way that drives high growth.
 And this is where the rubber meets the road.
-If for instance a company values “open communication,” there should never be negative consequences for honest and constructive feedback.
+If, for instance, a company values “making big bets for growth,” there should never be negative consequences for taking calculated risks.

-If your rules of the road are to be taken seriously, your corporate values should be supported and reinforced in all corporate decisions, policies, and practices.
+If your desire for growth is to be taken seriously, growth behaviors should be supported and reinforced in all corporate decisions, policies, and business practices to create, reward, and reinforce growth.

-Company culture should be reflected in how you attract, develop, engage, and retain talent.
-By selecting, growing and rewarding employees who model and uphold your organization’s beliefs, you will strengthen the culture and attract those who fit.
+A growth orientation should be reflected in how you attract, develop, engage, and retain talent.
+By selecting, developing, and rewarding employees who thrive on what it takes to create and manage growth, you will strengthen the growth culture and attract those who fit.

-You will know you are on the right track when your highest performing employees are a strong cultural fit.
+You will know you are on the right track when your highest performing employees are a strong cultural fit for growth.

-When you can tell a powerful story that clearly illustrates your desired corporate culture, you have a compelling tool to sustain the culture and differentiate your company from the pack.
+When you can tell a powerful story that clearly illustrates your desired corporate culture for growth, you have a compelling narrative to sustain a culture of growth and differentiate your company from the pack.
+For example, stories, especially customer-oriented stories, about “seeing obstacles as opportunities for learning and growth” reinforce the organization’s overall growth mindset.

 The Bottom Line

 The culture of an organization is comprised of many factors.
-But these five research-backed elements of a high growth culture represent the first leadership steps to building a culture that will create high growth and high performance.
+But we know from our organizational culture assessment data that these five research-backed elements of a high growth culture represent the first leadership steps to building a culture that will create high growth and high performance.

 To learn more about creating a high performance culture, download The 3 Levels of a High Performance Culture that Matter Most